hw-cookbooks/chef-server-populator/README.md

 * Include chef-server-populator::restore recipe
 * Set backup cron interval with node[:chef_server_populator][:schedule]
 * Optionally set a remote storage location with node[:chef_server_populator][:backup][:remote][:connection]
-* Backups include both a pg_dump of the entire chef database and a tarball of the bookshelf data directory
+* Backups include both a pg_dump of the entire chef database and a tarball of the Chef data directory

 ## Public Key Format